adambard/learnxinyminutes-docs/ruby.html.markdown

 new_hash.keys #=> [:defcon, :action]

 # Tip: Both Arrays and Hashes are Enumerable
-# This means they share a lot of useful methods such as each, map, count, and more
+# They share a lot of useful methods such as each, map, count, and more

 # Control structures